Krzysztof is a lifelong future tech junkie investigating the latest stories from companies like Apple, Samsung, Google, and Amazon.

 You can even get movie times for an impending date helping you plan ahead.
-People love going to the movies and now it's even easier with your Amazon Echo.
+People love going to the movies and now it's even easier.

 2. 360* Bluetooth Speaker

-I'm sorry Siri, Cortana, and Google Now but Amazon Echo's Alexa completely outshines your voice recognition capabilities.
+I'm sorry Siri and Cortana, but Amazon Echo's Alexa completely outshines your voice recognition capabilities.

-In my Amazon Echo review I stated how powerful the speaker and voice tool is for such a product.
-It's far-field voice range is a solid 10-15 ft and doesn't disappoint.
+In my Amazon Echo review, I described how powerful the speaker and voice tool was, and it's far-field voice range is a solid 10-15 ft that doesn't disappoint.

-However I'm not going to say it's 100 percent because Alexa doesn't always pick up what you say, but considering the market, this technology destroys the competition.
+Unfortunately I'm not going to give her a perfect score because Alexa doesn't always pick up what you say, but considering the market, this technology destroys the competition.